Coronavirus: New Zealand has 53 positive cases, including two with no link to overseas travel

 "We also know that the Government does have powers to enforce the 100 maximum on gatherings.
 So if needs be, those powers will be used."

-Education Minister Chris Hipkins said the decision to leave New Zealand schools open was based on the best medical advice, and the fact that there was no evidence of community transmission at this stage.
+Education Minister Chris Hipkins said the decision to leave New Zealand schools open was based on the best medical advice, and the fact there was no evidence of community transmission at this stage.

 Plans were in place if spread in the community was confirmed.
 Those could include bringing school holidays forward and extending them.